act3-ai/aceup/asce-tools/README.md

 ## Usage

-It is recommended to use the ACT3 Homebrew Tap's `install-asce-tools` command to install ASCE Tools.
+It is recommended to use the ACT3 Homebrew Tap's `asce-tools` command to install ASCE Tools.
 If you would like to install ASCE Tools without using the ACT3 Homebrew Tap, follow the [standalone usage instructions](#standalone-usage) below.

 To add the ACT3 Homebrew Tap, run: